sampsyo/cs6120/content/blog/2025-11-18-tracemonkey.md

 In our class discussion, a common question was whether TraceMonkey—or tracing JITs in general—are still used.
 To answer this, we have to look at the spectrum of compilation granularity.

 - Method-based JITs: Operating at the opposite end of the spectrum, these compile entire functions at once (e.g., Google’s V8, Apple’s SquirrelFish Extreme).
 They allow for traditional static optimizations but require complex analysis for dynamic typing.
 - Tracing JITs: These focus on specific paths.
 Their critical weakness is control flow divergence.
-To cover a loop with many branches, a tracer must record a new branch trace for every divergent path, leading to code cache explosion.
+To cover a loop with many branches, a tracer must record a new branch trace for every divergent path, leading to code cache explosion with nested loops.

-TraceMonkey attempted to "blacklist" loops that frequently aborted, but real-world web workloads proved to be highly branchy rather than type-stable.
+TraceMonkey attempted to "blacklist" loops that frequently tracing failed, but real-world web workloads proved to not always fail.
+They were branchy rather than type-stable, but tracing all of these branches was not justifying the completion cost.
 This violated the core assumptions that make tracing efficient.

 Modern JITs eventually adopted a tiered approach.
 While TraceMonkey's recording phase blocked execution (running at ~1/200th interpreter speed), modern engines use up to four tiers of optimization to balance startup time with peak performance.
 They use background threads for recompilation as well, as mentioned in this paper as a future work.